turingschool/curriculum/source/projects/blogger.markdown

 #### New Article Link

-At the very bottom of the template, let's add a link to the "Create a New Article" page.
+At the very bottom of the template, add a link to the "Create a New Article" page.

 We'll use the `link_to` helper, we want it to display the text `"Create a New Article"`, and where should it point?
 Look in the routing table for the `new` action, that's where the form to create a new article will live.
 You'll find the name `new_article`, so the helper is `new_article_path`.
 Assemble those three parts and write the link in your template.